 Adams lost reelection to Thomas Jefferson, who took office in March of 1801.
 The next year, Napoleon’s forces invaded Saint-Domingue.
 Louverture was betrayed, arrested and sent to France, where he died in prison in 1803.
-The Dominguan forces defeated the French and became an independent nation on Jan.
+But then Dominguan forces defeated the French and became an independent nation on Jan.
 1, 1804.

-After losing Saint-Domingue, Napoleon sold the Louisiana Territory to the United States.
+After losing Saint-Domingue, Napoleon then sold the Louisiana Territory to the United States.
 Historian Douglas R. Egerton speculates that if Adams had been reelected, Louisiana might have been acquired as a Free Soil rather than a slave state.
-American history might have turned out very, very differently.
+American history might then have turned out very, very differently.

 This story was updated in 2022.

 There is a Pitcher, possibly made in Medford, Massachusetts, ca. 1840.
 Earthenware.
 H. 13″.
 (Chipstone Foundation; photo, Gavin Ashworth.)
 This slip cast pitcher is one of four known.
 Two are impressed on the base with “MEDFORD” suggesting Medford, Massachusetts, as their place of manufacture.
 Nothing is known about the modeling of the original or the subsequent production of the molds. http://www.chipstone.org/images.php/44/Ceramics-in-America-2002/“The-Very-Man-for-the-Hour”:-The-Toussaint-L’Ouverture-Portrait-Pitcher–